DubaiCoin Price Reaches $1.20 (DBIX)

-DubaiCoin (CURRENCY:DBIX) traded flat against the US dollar during the 24 hour period ending at 9:00 AM Eastern on February 10th.
-One DubaiCoin coin can currently be bought for $1.20 or 0.00003094 BTC on cryptocurrency exchanges.
+DubaiCoin (CURRENCY:DBIX) traded flat against the US dollar during the one day period ending at 10:00 AM Eastern on February 11th.
+DubaiCoin has a market cap of $5.12 million and $552,181.00 worth of DubaiCoin was traded on exchanges in the last 24 hours.
+One DubaiCoin coin can currently be purchased for $1.20 or 0.00003094 BTC on major exchanges.
 In the last seven days, DubaiCoin has traded flat against the US dollar.
-DubaiCoin has a market capitalization of $5.12 million and approximately $552,181.00 worth of DubaiCoin was traded on exchanges in the last day.

 - BitBay (BAY) traded flat against the dollar and now trades at $0.18 or 0.00001849 BTC.